Drought forces lighter barges as Mississippi River drops

 The company said it has been incurring costs of about half a million dollars per month since mid-May because of reduced barge loads and delays.

-During the 2011 floods, the Mississippi crested at nearly 48 feet above the baseline near Memphis, according to the National Weather Service.
+During the 2011 floods, the Mississippi crested at nearly 48 feet (14.6 metres) above the baseline near Memphis, according to the National Weather Service.

-Now with the U.S. Midwest locked in the most extensive drought in five decades, the river on Wednesdays had dropped to 7.1 feet below the baseline.
-That is 13 feet below normal for this time of year and 55 feet below last year’s level.
+Now with the U.S. Midwest locked in the most extensive drought in five decades, the river on Wednesdays had dropped to 7.1 feet (2.16 metres) below the baseline.
+That is 13 feet (4 metres) below normal for this time of year and 55 feet (16.76 metres) below last year’s level.

-It could drop another 2.5 feet by August, said Marlene Mickelson, meteorologist for the National Weather Service, calling that a “worst-case scenario.”
+It could drop another 2.5 feet (76.2 cm) by August, said Marlene Mickelson, meteorologist for the National Weather Service, calling that a “worst-case scenario.”

-While the level has not yet hit the historic low of 10.7 feet below baseline, recorded in 1988, it is unusual to see it so dry this time of year.
+While the level has not yet hit the historic low of 10.7 feet (3.26 metres) below baseline, recorded in 1988, it is unusual to see it so dry this time of year.

 “It normally happens in August and September that we’re low,” Mickelson said.
 “We’re a month early.”